powell-christopher/blog/source/_posts/Getting Started with Hexo.io.md

 hexo new draft "Hello World"
 {% endcodeblock %}

 Hexo will now create a skeleton for our new "Hello World" post using its current setup scaffolds.
 The above command will return the full path to the file representing the new post.
 We can now open this file for editing and start working on it.
 As previously discussed, the syntax used is Markdown.
-For help in getting started with Markdown please refer to their documentation [here](http://daringfireball.net/projects/markdown/).
+For help in getting started with Markdown please refer to the documentation [here](http://daringfireball.net/projects/markdown/).

 Remember that as we're editing we can see the output HTML in real-time in our browser instance thanks to the included BrowserSync support.